commune-ai/subspace_neo/README.md

 * MacOS 10.7+ (Lion+)

 ## Network requirements
-* Subtensor needs access to the public internet
+* Subspace needs access to the public internet
-* Subtensor runs on ipv4
+* Subspace runs on ipv4
-* Subtensor listens on the following ports:
+* Subspace listens on the following ports:
 1) 9944 - Websocket.
-This port is used by bittensor.
+This port is used by commune.
 It only accepts connections from localhost.
 Make sure this port is firewalled off from the public domain.
 2) 9933 - RPC.
 This port is opened, but not used.
 3) 30333 - p2p socket.
-This port accepts connections from other subtensor nodes.
+This port accepts connections from other subspace nodes.
 Make sure your firewall(s) allow incoming traffic to this port.
 * It is assumed your default outgoing traffic policy is ACCEPT.
 If not, make sure outbound traffic to port 30333 is allowed.

 </div>